 While formal education provides a structured path to acquiring knowledge, skills, and hopefully a secure living, self-education allows people to explore their interests and deepen their skills on their own, unlocking their potential for greater financial success and personal fulfillment.

+But formal education isn’t the only path to higher earnings.
+Sometimes the best classroom is real life.
 My brother-in-law used his high school diploma to explore several trades before identifying a need in his town for a talented barber.
 He headed back to school, earned his barbering license, and took a chance by opening his own shop.

 He worked hard at his craft, earned his master barber license, and opened a second shop.
 For thirty years he’s not only pursued a fulfilling career but has grown a thriving business providing gainful employment for several others including his three sons.